baihuqian/baihuqian.github.io/_posts/Personal_Finance/2023-02-18-report-childrens-investment-income-from-utma-account.md

 Investing means receiving interests, dividends, or captial gain distributions.
 And at tax time, a form 1099 would come.
 It's not very obvious on how to handle the reported income in my children's name.
 Should I file a separate return, should I inclde them on my own return, or else?

 How you report children's investment income depends on how much they've made.
-A person is considered your child if they're a dependent under the age of 19 (24 if a full-time student) as of December 31, 2022.
+A person is considered your child if they're a dependent under the age of 19 (24 if a full-time student) as of December 31, 2024.

-* If your child's only income is **unearned** and doesn't exceed $1,150, it doesn't need to be reported
-* If your child's unearned income is between $1,150 and $12,950, they may need to file their own return, but in certain situations, this income can be included on your return
-* If your child's unearned income is $12,950 or more, they need to file their own return

 Unearned income can be thought of as "passive" income that doesn't involve active work or a business activity, and in UTMA's case, it's mostly interest, dividends, and investment income.

+* If your child's only income is **unearned** and doesn't exceed $1,300, it doesn't need to be reported
+* If your child's unearned income is between $1,300 and $14,600, they may need to file their own return, but in certain situations, this income can be included on your return
+* If your child's unearned income is $14,600 or more, they need to file their own return

+You also need to watch out for the so-called kiddie tax.
+This law was passed to discourage wealthier individuals from transferring assets to their children to take advantage of their lower tax rates.
+The kiddie tax has seen many iterations, but current rules tax a minor child's unearned income—including capital gains distributions, dividends, and interest income—in three buckets.
+The first $1,300 of earnings in a UGMA/UTMA custodial account may be exempt from federal income taxes, while the next $1,300 is potentially taxed at a lower, “kiddie tax” rate of 10 percent.
+Everything above $2,600 (the annual limit) is taxed at the parents' tax rate.

 So in my case, I do not need to report the form 1099-DIV on my return, nor do I have to file a separate return for my children, given they received less than $100 of dividends.